dagger/dagger/docs/current/cloud/572923-get-started.md

 Dagger Cloud's distributed caching feature is only available under the *Team* plan.
 :::

+One of Dagger's most powerful features is its ability to [cache data across pipeline runs](../quickstart/635927-caching.mdx).
+This is especially useful when dealing with package managers such as `npm`, `maven`, `pip` and similar.
+For these tools to cache properly, they need their own cache data (usually a directory) to be persisted between runs.
+Since these dependencies are usually locked to specific versions in the application's manifest, re-downloading them on every pipeline run is inefficient and time-consuming.

-Dagger already comes with built-in support for [cache volumes](../quickstart/635927-caching.mdx), which can be used to cache packages and thereby avoid unnecessary rebuilds and test reruns.
-Dagger Cloud enhances caching support significantly and allows multiple machines, including ephemeral runners, to intelligently share a distributed cache.
+Dagger comes with built-in support to define one or more such directories as cache volumes and persist their contents across runs.
+Dagger Cloud enhances caching support significantly and allows cross-host synchronization of cache volumes.
+This allows multiple machines, including ephemeral runners, to intelligently share a distributed cache.

 Dagger Cloud automatically detects and creates cache volumes when they are declared in your code.
 To see how this works, add a cache volume to your Dagger pipeline and then trigger a CI run.
 If you're using the starter application and Dagger pipeline from [Appendix A](#appendix-a-create-a-dagger-pipeline), do this by updating the Dagger pipeline code as shown below (changes are highlighted):